We often think of cybersecurity as a negative—but it can help set your company apart from the competition as a core differentiator for your business.

 Bahr-Gedalia: We’ve done some index research, and our proposed funding ask of the government, $2 billion, is only 50% of several of our G7 peers.
 We looked at France, the UK, the US, and Germany.
 We realized we have a great opportunity to invest in our Canadian businesses, particularly the SME sector, for them to become better educated, secured, and have the tools and technologies in place, as well as the talent.
 It’s a global challenge.

-How can cybersecurity be a differentiator for SMEs?
+How can cybersecurity be a core differentiator for your business if you’re an SME?

 Engen: From a cybersecurity perspective, the supply chain is constantly under attack—from nation state actors, to competitors trying to disrupt companies, to individuals trying to extract money.
 And the challenge is that sometimes companies don’t think they’re an important enough aspect in the supply chain.
 They think they won’t be a target.
 But they certainly can be.
 I think most organizations can get away with being targeted for a couple thousand dollars in gift cards, or maybe even as fraud victims of $200,000—maybe a business could survive that.
 But where else could they have spent that money, if they had it back in the business?